Impact

 Risk and Exploitability

-EPSS information is not available and the vulnerability is not listed in CISA’s KEV catalog, so an exact exploitation likelihood cannot be quantified.
-The defect lies in a network‑exposed function, and an attacker can trigger it remotely by crafting a malicious HTTP request.
-While there is no documented exploit, the remote nature of the attack and the DoS impact suggest a moderate risk for environments where the device is exposed to untrusted networks.
+The CVSS score of 7.5 reflects a high severity and the EPSS score of <1% indicates a very low but nonzero likelihood of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog.
+It lies in a network‑exposed function, and an attacker can trigger it remotely by crafting a malicious HTTP request.
+While no exploit is documented, the remote nature of the attack and the DoS impact suggest a moderate to high risk for environments where the device is exposed to untrusted networks.

 OpenCVE Enrichment